 3. You Have Gifts and Talents – Use Them!

 There are various spiritual gift surveys online including this one that can give you an idea as to what your God-given gifts are.
-In addition, be aware of your talents.
-Maybe you are great at decorating, gardening or baking.
+Also, be aware of your talents.
+Maybe you are great at decorating, gardening, or baking.
 Perhaps God wants you to combine your gift of encouragement and baking skills to make gifts for neighbors as a means to reach out to them.
-God you your gifts and talents for a reason and He delights in seeing you use them.
+God gave you your gifts and talents for a reason and He delights in seeing you use them.

 “Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.”
 1 Peter 4:10